geodask/svelte-reactive-table/sites/docs/src/routes/docs/quick-start/+page.md

 # Quick Start

-Welcome!
-This guide shows you how to add powerful features to your Svelte Reactive Table.
-We'll start with a basic table and progressively add pagination, column visibility, sorting, and more.
+This guide demonstrates how to enhance your Svelte Reactive Table with plugins for pagination, column visibility, and sorting.
+Each plugin adds specific functionality while maintaining the table's reactive behavior.

 > New to Svelte Reactive Table?
-Start with [Basic Usage](/docs/basic-usage) to learn how to create your first table, then come back here to add features.
+Start with [Basic Usage](/docs/basic-usage) to learn table creation fundamentals, then return here to add plugins.

-## Creating a Basic Table
+## Starting Point

-Let's assume you already have a working table like this:
+This guide assumes you have a basic table setup:

 ```svelte
 <script lang="ts">